Agenda

 1:40 PM ET: Sponsor Oversight of Decentralized Clinical Trials

-Ms. Thai will provide an overview of decentralized clinical trials (DCTs) along with the FDA’s current regulations and guidance.
+The speaker will provide an overview of decentralized clinical trials (DCTs) along with the FDA’s current regulations and guidance.
 The presentation will address the perceived and/or actual benefits and challenges of decentralized clinical trials.
-The speaker will discuss the Sponsor’s oversight of DCTs and key issues to consider.
+The presenter will discuss the Sponsor’s oversight of DCTs and key issues to consider.